Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Murwillumbah has 182 active public transport stops, all of which are bus stops.
-These stops are served by 58 different routes that together facilitate 881 weekly passenger trips.
-The average distance from a resident's location to the nearest transport stop is 112 meters, indicating excellent transport accessibility.
-In this predominantly residential area, most commuting is outward-bound.
-Cars remain the primary mode of transport, used by 92% of residents, with walking accounting for 5%.
+These stops are serviced by 58 different routes that together offer 881 weekly passenger trips.
+The average distance from a resident's home to the nearest transport stop is 112 meters, indicating excellent transport accessibility.
+In this primarily residential area, most commuters travel outwards, with cars being the dominant mode of transport at 92%.
+Five percent of residents walk to their destinations.
 On average, there are 1.2 vehicles per dwelling, which is below the regional average.

-According to the 2021 Census, 11.4% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+According to the 2021 Census, only 11.4% of residents work from home, a figure that may be influenced by COVID-19 conditions.
 The service frequency averages 125 trips per day across all routes, equating to approximately four weekly trips per individual stop.
-A map accompanies this data, displaying the 100 nearest stops to the location's centrepoint.
+A map accompanies this report, showing the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport